Want to break up with plastic but don’t know where to start?

 Top 3 Ways to Break Up With Plastic

-- Eat real food, not food wrapped in plastic.
-Processed food, convenience food and to-go food almost always comes in plastic wrappers and containers.
-Real food you cook yourself does not.
+- Eat more home-cooked food.
+Ultra-processed convenience food and to-go food almost always come in plastic wrappers and containers.
+Food you or someone else cooks at home does not.

 - Ban the bottle.
 Stop buying water, soda, energy drinks, juice and other beverages packaged in plastic bottles.